Click the links below for help with drug and alcohol addiction in Cambridgeshire

 It is, however, very common for people to also be diagnosed with one or more mental health conditions in addition to their addiction, and such patients are said to have a dual diagnosis.

-It is also imperative that if rehab staff suspect that some clients are displaying symptoms of a mental health condition such as anxiety, depression or schizophrenia then they should receive an appointment to obtain an official diagnosis from a GP or psychiatrist as soon as possible.
+It is also imperative that if rehab staff suspect that some clients are displaying symptoms of a mental health condition such as anxiety, depression or schizophrenia then they should receive an appointment to obtain an official diagnosis from a GP or psychiatrist in Cambridgeshire as soon as possible.

 This is very important as it could affect the type of treatment they receive.

 All mental health conditions and SUDs are different and affect each other differently, so understanding the specific nature of each client’s separate conditions will be of great assistance to substance misuse practitioners.

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.

 To learn more about how dual diagnosis helps at rehab in Cambridgeshire, call us today on 0800 326 5559

 How Rehabs Help With Relapse Prevention in Cambridgeshire

 All clients attending residential rehab will only be there for 4-6 weeks, and part of each client’s treatment plan will involve arming them with the cognitive skills they will need to implement when they return to back to their lives.